Exploring the Beauty of 10 Henri Matisse Paintings

 These paintings are marvelous examples of Fauvism with its typical palette of blue, green and red, and fluid softness of shapes.
 The unique composition of the dancing people in La Danse made this work the key milestone in the artist’s career.
 Now the two masterpieces belong to the collection of the Hermitage Museum in St. Petersburg.

-The Dessert: Harmony in Red, 1908
+The Dessert: Harmony in Red, 1908 by Henri Matisse

 The Dessert: Harmony in Red, also known as Red Room, is another stunning example of Fauvist style, where the shades of vibrant red dominate the composition.
 The use of such a bright color as the main is intentional, as Matisse wanted to create harmony between the objects on the table set for dessert, which would have only simple essential shapes and the interior of the room.
 A surprising fact is that the painting was supposed to be titled "Harmony in Blue," but Matisse was completely dissatisfied with the blue version, and thus he painted it over with his favorite red.